The betting offer and odds can be updated at any time.

 For questions of this type, you predict whether or not the total number of goals, points or strokes in one or several events will be greater "+" or lesser "-" than the number set by Loto-Québec and specified in the Betting offer.

-For example: For the question "Total number of goals in the match" for the match Montreal vs. Toronto, Loto-Québec determines that the total number of goals will be 6.5.
+For example: For the question "Total number of goals in the match" for a Montreal vs. Toronto match, Loto-Québec determines that the total number of goals will be 6.5.

-This type of questions covers performance of players during an event or several events.
+This type of question covers players’ performance during one or several events.
 You have to predict which one of the two opposing players will have the best result.

 For example: "Who will register the most strikeouts?"

-You can print your selection containing your predictions and the corresponding bar code by clicking on the Print your Selection and Bar code button.
-The bar code will enable a Loto-Québec retailer to register your selection and issue your lottery ticket.
+You can print your selection containing your predictions and the corresponding bar code by clicking the Print your Selection and Bar code button.
+It is also possible to generate a bar code on your smartphone screen using the Mise-o-jeu application.

 You have to go to a Loto-Québec retailer and present your bar code in order to have your selection registered and to receive your lottery ticket.

-You can also fill out a Mise-o-jeu selection slip, available from all Loto-Québec retailers.
-You have to mark on the selection slip the 5-digit prediction number for each of your predictions as well as the amount of your wager and hand the slip to a retailer to register your selection and receive your lottery ticket.
+You can also fill out a Mise-o-jeu selection slip, available from a Loto-Québec retailer.
+Mark on the selection slip the 5-digit prediction number for each of your predictions as well as the amount of your wager and hand the slip to a retailer to register your selection and receive your lottery ticket.

 Dates and times specified in the Mise-o-jeu Betting offer in connection with a question indicate the time limit by which a prediction on this question can be registered ("the time limit").

-Selections that are registered through transactions made at a Loto-Québec retailer can be cancelled only within thirty (30) minutes of its registration, but never after the first time limit pertaining to the selection or never after midnight the day of its registration.
+A selection registered as part of a transaction made at a Loto-Québec retailer can be cancelled only within thirty (30) minutes of its registration, but never after the first time limit pertaining to the selection or never after midnight the day of its registration.